danrlu/Fuller_Lab_paper/README.md

   - I'm trying to have all the scripts here to reproduce the data analysis.
 I'm keeping them as they are for record keeping, despite the following caveats:

-  - ... in several steps unzipping/writing out intermediate files was not necessary....
+  - ... in several steps unzipping/writing out intermediate files was not necessary.
+I did it to make sure the intermediates were what I thought they were, but they consumes storage space.

   - ... our high performance computing cluster upgraded from SGE to SLURM somewhere in the middle of analysis so it's a mix of job script format.